Organoiridium chemistry: Iridium(III)

 Many organoiridium(III) compounds are generated from pentamethylcyclopentadienyl iridium dichloride dimer.
 Many of derivatives feature kinetically inert cyclometalated ligands.
 Related half-sandwich complexes were central in the development of C-H activation.

 Organoiridium chemistry has been central to the development of C-H activation, two examples of which are shown here.

 Iridium(V)

 Oxidation states greater than III are more common for iridium than rhodium.
 They typically feature strong-field ligands.
 One often cited example is oxotrimesityliridium(V).

 Uses

 The dominant application of organoiridium complexes is as catalyst in the Cativa process for carbonylation of methanol to produce acetic acid.

 Optical devices and photoredox

 Iridium complexes such as cyclometallated derived from 2-phenylpyridines are used as phosphorescent organic light-emitting diodes.
 Related complexes are photoredox catalysts.

 Potential applications

 Iridium complexes are highly active for hydrogenation both directly and via transfer hydrogenation.
 The asymmetric versions of these reactions are widely studied.

+Iridium supported by phosphoramidite ligands catalyzes the enantioselective allylation of a variety of nucleophiles via π-allyl intermediates, often with selectivities complementary to those obtained using palladium-based catalysts (Tsuji–Trost reaction).

 Many half-sandwich complexes have been investigated as possible anti-cancer drugs.
 Related complexes are electrocatalysts for the conversion of carbon dioxide to formate.
 In academic laboratories, iridium complexes are widely studied because its complexes promote C-H activation, but such reactions are not employed in any commercial process.